 -

-What are the health effects in people?
+What are the health effects of harmful algal blooms in people?

 Recreational water sports like boating and jet skiing may create water spray into the air.
 If HABs are present, contact with the airborne cyanotoxins in the spray may cause skin, eye, nose, or throat irritation.